kaushikichowdhury/You-Are-Cosmic-Dream-Twine/README.md

 - Open the HTML file in a web browser.

 ## Prototype Status
-- Anglerfish path currently in development; other paths awaiting action.
+- Anglerfish and Laika path currently in development; Ayreshire path awaiting action.

 ## License
 - CC BY-NC